keltia/books-utils/README.md

     -t, --newer-than=DAYS            Threshold date to look for -h  --help                       Display this usage

+## Output formats

+The default is a simple space-delimited output, suited for cut&paste.
+You can also generate JSON, YAML or XML by specifying the `-f` option.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/books-utils/fork )